ACTION FOR PUBLIC TRANSPORT (NSW) INC.

 - Inflexibility of route e.g. in case of breakdown or a temporary street closure due to a special event or parade

-- Inflexibility as one tram cannot overtake another
+- Inflexibility - one tram cannot overtake another

 - Greater capacity of vehicles may mean reduced frequency compared to buses